 Use cases

 broadpeak.io leverages the content replacement technology to enable Virtual Channel scenarios.
 A virtual timeline for each personalized subscriber can be built through API, through which VOD(s) or live Event(s) can be scheduled as a replacement content, over a period of time.
 It relies on an existing live channel used as a base stream, on which content replacement is applied.
-A Mediapoint (ESNI API), or a content replacement slot (Rest API) allows to define when and for how long to apply the content replacement, the replacement Source, and the specified Audience it applies to.
+A content replacement slot (or a Mediapoint in ESNI API) allows to define when and for how long to apply the content replacement, the replacement Source, and the specified Audience it applies to.

 Typical ecosystem to implement modern Virtual Channels